dgerabagi/data-curation-environment/flattened_repo.md

 ### A28.
 DCE - Packaging and Distribution Guide
 - **Description:** Provides a step-by-step guide on how to package the extension into a `.vsix` file for beta testing and distribution.
 - **Tags:** packaging, distribution, vsix, vsce, deployment

+### A29.
+DCE - Phase 1 - Binary and Image File Handling Strategy
+- **Description:** Defines the strategy for handling binary files; they can be checked, but only their metadata (path, size) is included in the flattened output, not their content.
+- **Tags:** feature plan, binary, image, metadata, flatten, phase 1

 ## II.
 Standalone Utilities & Guides